 Manju Ahuja; Mary Beth Watson-Manheim; and Nishtha Langer.
 This panel discussed a wide range of views on the future of the IT workforce at the heart of our discipline.
 It addressed how technological, organizational, and environmental trends will affect the IT workforce.
 Based on these changes, it explored how IT workforce research need to advance discuss fruitful directions.

-From among a wide variety of papers, two that stood out were:
+From among a wide variety of papers, two that stood out and illustrate the range of topics the membership addresses were:

 (1) Integrating Development and Operations in Cross-Functional Teams – Toward a DevOps Competency Model, presented by Anna Wiedemann, Manuel Wiesche, and Helmut Krcmar.
 This paper dealt with the integration of cross-functional teams for new product development is still an elusive aim.
 Cross-functional information technology (IT) teams are used to provide new initiatives in fast-changing and challenging environments.
 Moreover, concepts such as Development and Operations (DevOps) appear in practice and bring software development and operations tasks in one team.
 Organizations are currently searching for necessary, suitable competencies for setting up high collaborative cross-functional teams that manage the tasks of the software delivery lifecycle.
 Therefore, in this paper, employing a multi-perspective research approach, we conducted a workshop and a multiple-case study.
 Hence, this paper presents a competency model for enabling a high level of collaboration within a team and explains how these competencies are implemented in IT functions.
 Additionally, we identified six competencies and two major challenges associated with DevOps team setups.